-- Certain tobacco products are advertised and promoted disproportionately in diverse communities.
-For example, advertising and promotion of cigarette brands with names such as Rio, Dorado and American Spirit have been marketed toward Hispanics, American Indians and Alaska Natives.7 Communities like these that have been targeted by the tobacco industry are sometimes called priority populations.
+- Certain tobacco products are advertised and promoted disproportionately to specific racial or ethnic groups.
+For example, advertising and promotion of cigarette brands with names such as Rio, Dorado and American Spirit have been marketed toward Hispanics, American Indians and Alaska Natives.7

 - Advertising for tobacco products historically has been more prevalent in African-American communities.
 An analysis of available studies to date in 2007, found that the odds that any given billboard/outdoor signage advertisement was smoking-related were 70 percent higher in predominantly African-American neighborhoods than in predominantly white neighborhoods, and there were 2.6 times as many tobacco advertisements per person in African-American areas.8

 - The tobacco industry was one of the first to develop marketing materials specifically targeting the LGBT community.
 The most infamous example of this was so-called Project SCUM (for "Subculture Urban Marketing"), a plan by RJ Reynolds in the mid-1990s to market their Red Kamel brand to gay men in San Francisco's Castro District and homeless people in the city's Tenderloin neighborhood.9

 - Ads for smokeless tobacco frequently depict rugged "manly" images of cowboys, hunters and race car drivers that are carefully placed in the media and retail outlets most likely to reach rural audiences.
 It seems to work well; a 2012 study of boys and men in Appalachian Ohio found that the participants viewed smokeless tobacco use as a rite of passage in the development of their masculine identity, and a key to acceptance into male social networks.10

 How do tobacco companies market their products to women?